Ulysses (novel): Gabler edition replaced

-Joyce uses "metaphors, symbols, ambiguities, and overtones which gradually link themselves together so as to form a network of connections binding the whole" work.
-This system of connections gives the novel a wide, more universal significance, as "Leopold Bloom becomes a modern Ulysses, an Everyman in a Dublin which becomes a microcosm of the world."
-Eliot called this system the "mythic method": "a way of controlling, of ordering, of giving a shape and a significance to the immense panorama of futility and anarchy which is contemporary history".
-Novelist Vladimir Nabokov called Ulysses a "divine work of art" and the greatest masterpiece of 20th-century prose, and said that "it towers above the rest of Joyce's writing" with "noble originality, unique lucidity of thought and style".
-Psychology professor Charles Fernyhough called Ulysses "the archetypal stream of consciousness novel".

-The book had its critics, largely in response to its then-uncommon inclusion of sexual elements.
-Shane Leslie called Ulysses "literary Bolshevism ... experimental, anti-conventional, anti-Christian, chaotic, totally unmoral".
-Karl Radek called it "a heap of dung, crawling with worms, photographed by a cinema camera through a microscope".
-Sisley Huddleston, writing for the Observer, wrote: "I confess that I cannot see how the work upon which Mr Joyce spent seven strenuous years, years of wrestling and of agony, can ever be given to the public."
-Virginia Woolf wrote, "Ulysses was a memorable catastrophe—immense in daring, terrific in disaster."
-One newspaper pundit said it contained "secret sewers of vice ... canalized in its flood of unimaginable thoughts, images, and pornographic words" and "revolting blasphemies" that "debases and perverts and degrades the noble gift of imagination and wit and lordship of language".

 Media adaptations

 Theatre

 Ulysses in Nighttown, based on Episode 15 ("Circe"), premiered off-Broadway in 1958, with Zero Mostel as Bloom; it debuted on Broadway in 1974.

 In 2006, playwright Sheila Callaghan's Dead City, a contemporary stage adaptation of the book set in New York City, and featuring the male figures Bloom and Dedalus reimagined as female characters Samantha Blossom and Jewel Jupiter, was produced in Manhattan by New Georges.

 In 2012, an adaption was staged in Glasgow, written by Dermot Bolger and directed by Andy Arnold.
 The production first premiered at the Tron Theatre, and later toured in Dublin, Belfast, Cork, made an appearance at the Edinburgh Festival, and was performed in China.
-In 2017 a revised version of Bolger's adaption, directed and designed by Graham McLaren, premiered at Ireland's National Theatre, The Abbey Theatre in Dublin, as part of the 2017 Dublin Theatre Festival.
+In 2017 a revised version of Bolger's adaption, directed and designed by Graham McLaren, premiered at Ireland's national theatre, the Abbey Theatre in Dublin, as part of the 2017 Dublin Theatre Festival.
 It was revived in June 2018, and the script was published by Oberon Books.

 In 2013, a new stage adaptation of the novel, Gibraltar, was produced in New York by the Irish Repertory Theatre.
 It was written by and starred Patrick Fitzgerald and directed by Terry Kinney.
 This two-person play focused on the love story of Bloom and Molly, played by Cara Seymour.